twhyntie/coding-challenges/README.md

 you want to get working on to open it in a new browser tab.

 Good luck!

+## Getting help
+If you run into problems, please raise an issue on the repository's [issue page](./issues).
+We'll do our best to help if we can!

 ## Further information
 See the [CERN@school homepage](http://researchinschools.org/CERN) for more information